Are you encountering a common WordPress error on your site?

 Since backups are so important, we recommend creating more than one copy of your WordPress backups and store it in cloud storage like Google Drive or Dropbox.

 Some WordPress backup plugins let you save your files to multiple locations.
-For example, UpdraftPlus lets you choose between different online storage services, as you can see in the following image.
+For example, Duplicator lets you choose between different online storage services, including Amazon S3, Dropbox, Google Drive, and more.

 If you are not already using a backup plugin, then you should start using one now.
 To help you get started, here’s our expert pick of the best WordPress backup plugins.